The University of Montpellier is a partner of the international conference “Les Enjeux des Jeux,” taking place December 12–15, 2022

 The "Enjeux des Jeux" International Conference in a Nutshell

 The Paris 2024 Olympic and Paralympic Games Organizing Committee (COJOP) has clearly stated its ambition to host the most inclusive Games in history.
-Against this inspiring backdrop, academic societies in the humanities and social sciences of sport have decided to jointly organize this multidisciplinary conference less than two years before the event.
-In this context, the objective of this conference is to analyze, question, and offer a critical yet constructive perspective on this global event by positioning the discussions at a fair distance from militant stances (“pro” or “anti” Olympic Games).
-The aim is therefore to identify the key issues (in terms of both expectations and impacts) in light of the objectives set forth by the Olympic and Paralympic Games Organizing Committee.
-To what extent do the specialized knowledge accumulated in each scientific discipline, as well as the available tools (both conceptual and methodological), enable us to conceptualize, support, and evaluate the multiple and complex effects of the Olympic and Paralympic Games at all stages of the process (before, during, and after)?
-What original perspectives in research and public policy is this multidisciplinary conference likely to open up?
+Against this inspiring backdrop, scholarly societies in the humanities and social sciences of sport have decided to jointly organize this multidisciplinary conference less than two years before the event.
+In this context, the goal of this conference is to analyze, examine, and offer a critical yet constructive perspective on this global event, while keeping the discussions at a healthy distance from militant stances (“pro” or “anti” Olympic Games).
+The goal is therefore to identify the key issues (in terms of both expectations and impacts) in light of the objectives set forth by the Olympic and Paralympic Games Organizing Committee.
+To what extent do the in-depth knowledge accumulated in each scientific discipline, as well as the available tools (both conceptual and methodological), enable us to conceptualize, support, and evaluate the multiple and complex effects of the Olympic and Paralympic Games at all stages of the process (before, during, and after)?
+What original perspectives on research and public policy is this multidisciplinary conference likely to open up?
 Can we view scientific debates surrounding the Olympic and Paralympic Games as a platform for reflection and the development of interdisciplinarity?

-This conference will feature 5 plenary lectures, 4 panel discussions, 28 symposia, and 104 other presentations outside of the symposia, bringing together experts for three days.
-It will help shape the scientific network for the coming years and contribute to research in the humanities and social sciences of sport for Paris 2024.
+This conference will feature 5 plenary sessions, 4 roundtables, 28 symposia, and 104 other presentations outside of the symposia, bringing together experts for 3 days.
+It will thus help shape the scientific network for the coming years, in addition to contributing to research in the humanities and social sciences of sport for Paris 2024.

 The University of Montpellier is internationally recognized for the excellence of its education, research, and capacity for innovation across a wide range of fields, particularly through its I-SITE Excellence Program, which brings together all of its scientific and educational resources to address major societal challenges.
-But the University of Montpellier also enjoys recognition and legitimacy through its ecosystem centered on sports and the human body, notably through its European research center on movement, “EuroMov Digital Health in Motion,” which aims to foster cross-fertilization between artificial intelligence, movement sciences, and health to understand human behavioral plasticity in order to improve sensorimotor performance, explore new therapeutic approaches, and find a scientific metaphor within this field.
-The SANTESIH team (Health, Education, and Disability) brings together social science researchers who study the dynamics of processes that create and reduce disability, particularly through the use of physical and sports activities.
+But the University of Montpellier also enjoys recognition and credibility through its ecosystem centered on sports and the human body, notably through its European research center on movement, “EuroMov Digital Health in Motion,” which is internationally renowned and aims to foster cross-fertilization between artificial intelligence, movement sciences, and health to understand human behavioral plasticity in order to improve sensorimotor performance, explore new therapeutic approaches, and identify scientific metaphors within this field.
+The SANTESIH team (Health, Education, and Disability) brings together social science researchers who study the dynamics of the processes that create and reduce situations of disability, particularly through the use of physical and sports activities.
 Finally, the Faculty of Sciences and Techniques of Physical and Sports Activities (STAPS) is today one of the leading sports science faculties in France.
 By sharing values and a wide range of common objectives with its partners, the University of Montpellier thus positions itself as a major player in both the organization of this event and the quality of the research that will take place.
-It is indeed significant that this international conference is taking place in Montpellier, a region where sports are an institution and where a large number of disciplines compete at the highest level (soccer, rugby, handball…), making Montpellier a “Terre de jeux 2024” region.
+It is indeed significant that this international conference is taking place in Montpellier, a region where sports are an institution and where many disciplines compete at the highest level (soccer, rugby, handball, etc.), making Montpellier a “Terre de jeux 2024” region.